 MFA in Studio Art

-Earn your MFA in Studio Art, with an emphasis in drawing or painting, in a challenging, hands-on study abroad program that immerses you in the rich artistic and cultural resources of Italy and Europe.
+Earn your MFA in Studio Art in a challenging, hands-on study abroad program that immerses you in the rich artistic and cultural resources of Italy and Europe.

 MFA in Studio Art: Program Highlights